ilham-himawan/p4da-capstone-api/README.md

 As a Data Scientist, we demand data to be accessible.
 And as a data owner, we are careful with our data.
 As the answer, data owner create an API for anyone who are granted access to the data to collect them.
 In this capstone project, we will create Flask Application as an API and deploy it to Heroku Web Hosting.

 We provide a brief guideline to create the API and how to Deploy in `Capstone Guideline.ipynb` using Bahasa Indonesia.

+You can check the rubrics on rubrics folder
 ___
 ## Dependencies :
 - Pandas    (pip install pandas)